Let's Talk

 Brian Viscusi

-I didn't take a straight path here.
+I didn’t take a straight path to this work.

-I'm an associate marriage and family therapist based in Los Angeles.
+I’m a marriage and family therapist based in Los Angeles.
 I started my career working on college campuses—residence life and student leadership—supporting students as they were figuring out how to grow up.
 Later, I spent years in recruiting, training, and consulting.
-The thread was always the same: people trying to understand who they were becoming.
-Eventually, I stopped circling the idea of becoming a therapist and did something about it.

 When I’m not thinking about thinking, I wander through bookstores and museums.
 I collect art from my travels.
 I own more books than I’ll ever read.
 The Japanese call it tsundoku—the comfort of books you haven’t gotten to yet.
 I’m not fighting it.